 My education began with a Bachelor of Arts in Psychology from the University of Winnipeg.
 I then went on to complete a Bachelor of Human Ecology, major in Family Studies from the University of Manitoba.
 Needing a break, I decided to take 10 or so years off from studying, during which time I worked for a doctor’s office, a hospital, the Government of Manitoba, the Government of Alberta, an EAP, and a non-profit agency.

 After working in numerous positions I decided that I wanted to fulfill my dream of becoming a Psychologist.
 I returned to school and completed a Master of Arts degree in Counselling Psychology.
 Upon completing this degree, a year and a half of training followed and finally, I was a Registered Psychologist!
-Currently, I am in the process of finishing a Doctor of Psychology (PsyD) degree, with an expected completion date of March 2018.
+I also completed a Doctor of Psychology degree (Psy.D.) in 2018.

 In my work with clients I offer professional and confidential services.
 I assist people to gain insight into their concerns, and also the skills to manage them.
 My hope is that the variety of my education and experience will help me to assist others to reach their own goals.

 I chose the name Trio Psychology as it represents my trio of dogs, all of whom have unique personalities and are a large part of my life.
 When I started my private practice, we had 3 dogs and then rescued another in 2012.
 In the spring of 2017 we lost 2 of our pack of 4, which was a very sad time.
 We then rescued another dog in June.
 So, we are now back to 3 – more about this is on my blog.